quanzab/QUANZAB-Toolify/change.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [2.5.0] - YYYY-MM-DD

+### Added
+- **AI Business Plan Generator**: Implemented a new premium business tool based on the project blueprint's "Templates & Design Tools" section.
+This tool uses AI to generate a structured business plan from a user's business idea and key details.

 ## [2.4.0] - YYYY-MM-DD

 ### Added